lethang7794/fcj-serverless-with-cdk-workshop/content/300-deploy-an-example-cdk-project/310-cdk-init/_index.md

   ![alt text](/images/workshop-4/cdk--init--list-templates.png)

-- Use cdk init to create a new `sample-app` CDK project in TypeScript:
+- Use `cdk init` to create a new CDK project with the `sample-app` template in TypeScript:

   ```shell
   cdk init sample-app --language=typescript